-Uncover the very best of Bavaria with this guide to how to spend three amazing days exploring Munich and beyond – from charming Marienplatz cafés to fairytale castles.
+Uncover the very best of Bavaria with this guide to how to spend 3 amazing days exploring Munich – from charming Marienplatz cafés to fairytale castles.

 Munich’s many charms mean it can be difficult to decide what to see first.
 So we’ve done the hard work for you to pull together the perfect three-day itinerary, one that takes in everything from fairytale castles to the city’s finest food spots.

 Ease yourself into an action-packed first day at one of the dozens of cafés near Marienplatz, the very center of Munich’s Aldstadt, or Old Town.

 There might be better options off the beaten path, but sometimes it’s good to join the throng and soak up the atmosphere before you hit the trail.
 Café Glockenspiel is a good option to sit back and enjoy the German favorite of ‘kaffee und kuchen’ (coffee and cake) – it also comes with great views of the square.